-The renovated Library Building houses distance learning labs, computer labs, community college administrative offices, and support resources such as the Learning Resource Center, shared conference rooms, and food service/dininginterior and exterior areas exclusive to each entity are clearly marked as such.
-Money was saved by maximizing the space used.
-For example, the distance learning labs also can be used as conference rooms and classrooms.
-Also, resources such as campus security and maintenance are shared and paid for by all entities (SIUE manages these functions for all entities).
+The renovated Library Building houses distance learning labs, computer labs, community college administrative offices, and support resources such as the Learning Resource Center, shared conference rooms, and food service/dining.

-The renovated Vo-Tech Building includes space for educational and vocational classes, administrative space for SIUEs Head Start offices, the East St. Louis Center for the Performing Arts, a fitness room, and offices for campus security and maintenance.
+The renovated Vo-Tech Building includes space for educational and vocational classes, administrative space for SIUE's Head Start offices, the East St. Louis Center for the Performing Arts, a fitness room, and offices for campus security and maintenance.